codess-aus/FCC100DaysOfCode/README.md

 #Day084 #100DaysOfCode Continued with Amy's Day 2 FrontEnd Workshop, with Jia as the other student.
 Was really good today.
 We moved a lot quicker, but we were also asking lots of questions.
 Jia thinks of different things than I do, so I learnt a lot of stuff.

+#Day085 #100dayofcode Learning #accessibility today on Amy Kapernicks Front End Fundamentals workshop.
+Jia and Snickers are studying with us.

+@Day086 #100DaysOfCode Been doing more Bot Framework stuff this week.
+Trying to follow the whole process from end-to-end adding Q&A Maker, LUIS, ChitChat, Project Personality Chat, Translator Text, Image detection, Multi-Lingual etc...

+Been slowed down by subscription issues and account errors, which is slowing me down.
+But it's cool stuff - so much is there to build with, just a matter of planning what to do with it all - and then doing it.

+Figured out what was wrong with the LUIS authoring with the help of a nice Microsoft engineer from Europe.
+Finished the bot, it works perfectly locally but not in the Web App Test from Azure.
+Nothing wrong with the code, just some stupid integration thing #Day087 #100DaysOfCode

+#Day088 #100DaysOfCode Day the final day of Amy's Front-End Fundamentals workshop.
+We did Testing today.